 Managers: You will be able to review all peer feedback given to each of your direct reports during the review cycle before writing your manager review and summary remarks.
 Once all of your reviews are submitted, you will be prompted to share the completed review packets with your direct report and we encourage you to set up a time to discuss the packet during your next 1:1.
-In the spirit of transparency, when you share your packet with your direct report they will be able to see all peer feedback names associated with their feedback, as well as your own manager feedback.
+When you share your packet with your direct report they will be able to see all peer feedback names associated with their feedback, as well as your own manager feedback.
 Direct reports are unable to see any reviews their own managers might get.
 The idea is, you can see feedback downwards, but not upwards, to protect psychological safety.

 Teammates: After the two-week review cycle period ends, the review cycle will automatically close.
 Upon completion, you will receive a summary of your reviews from your manager and peers.

 Note on completing the cycles in the given windows: We encourage you to make every effort to complete reviews that are assigned to you during these two weeks, as extending individual cycles can be an arduous administrative process, and we’d like each teammate to receive their feedback sooner than later.

 As we move into a new cadence of 360 Impact review cycles, you may find that the timeline for your review may have just recently passed, or that your next review is too far in the future, leaving you without helpful feedback that you could easily apply to make small changes to the way you work.
 Consider the option of including an informal Impact review as a pulse check for learning: how you are showing up in your working relationships, where you are driving impact for your team, and obtaining more self-awareness of your working style.